Kong/kong-license/README.md

     - Install `jq`, see https://stedolan.github.io/jq/
     - Install 1Password CLI tools, see [1Password CLI](https://support.1password.com/command-line-getting-started/)
 2. Make sure you did the initial sign-in, see [1Password instructions](https://support.1password.com/command-line-getting-started/#get-started-with-the-command-line-tool)
-3. Download this git repo
+3. Clone this git repo
-4. Run `./install.sh` from the repo
+4. Run `make install` from the repo
-5. When installation is complete you'll get a message about an expired license and a command to update it.
-Copy and execute the given command.
+5. Run `~/.local/bin/license` from the command line, this will initiate the initial update
 6. When asked enter your 1Password credentials
 7. Done!
 You now have the latest license data from 1Password/Bintray